dashcamguy/dash_cam_info/README.md

 ## Yi Mini Dash Cam

-Looks like the RTSP stream is at rtsp://192.168.1.254/livestream/12 but I haven't streamed it from there yet.
+### RTSP stream

+It's at rtsp://192.168.1.254/livestream/12

+Device crashes and resets after a few seconds of streaming when using VLC

+Stream doesn't open up at all on TinyCam

 Port scanning makes the device reset.
-Weird.

 Open ports: